Brooklyn Jewish Historical Initiative

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (i.e. Internet Explorer) settings.
 Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookies.

 If you disable cookies, some features will be disabled that make your site experience more efficient and some of our services will not function properly.
-However, you can still place orders.
+However, you can still place request for tours.

 Third Party Disclosure